SUPPLIER APPROVAL Administration

-If your supplier approval program requires your suppliers to be certificated, we recommend you have a robust process for ensuring certification claims are valid and certified status is continual.
+BRCGS recommends you have a robust process for ensuring certification claims made by your suppliers are valid and certified status is continual.

-If you accept documentation sent directly by your suppliers, your approval process has three significant vulnerabilities;
+If you accept documentation emailed or attached directly by your suppliers, your approval process has three significant vulnerabilities;

-1. How do you validate those documents as authentic, complete and contemporary?
+Can you guarantee documents provided are authentic, complete and contemporary?

-The private area of the BRC Directory allows BRC certificated sites to give you direct access to their audit report and certificates in PDF.
+The private area of the BRC Directory allows BRCGS certified sites to give you direct access to their audit report and certificates in PDF.

-Documents hosted on the Directory can only be added and edited by BRC recognised certification bodies.
+Documents hosted on the Directory can only be added and edited by BRCGS recognised certification bodies.
 There is no opportunity for suppliers themselves to edit or remove content, or otherwise alter certification claims.

 If you acquire audit documents from the Directory you can consider them to be verified as authentic, complete and validated against the auditor’s auditing qualifications.